Estimate Time2 min

 Maid of honor and bridesmaids

 Costs vary from wedding to wedding, but on average a bridesmaid can expect to spend about $1,200 or more to be part of the wedding.* This generally includes the dress and any potential alterations, shoes, accessories, and hair and makeup.
 If alterations aren’t a concern, check online, you may be able to rent your bridesmaid dress instead of buying it.
-Or, you may be able to sell your dress after the wedding to recover some of the cost.
+You may also be able to sell your dress after the wedding to recover some of the cost.

 In addition to your wedding day attire, you may be responsible to help plan and pay for a bridal shower and bachelorette party, which could include travel expenses and new outfits.
 However, you don’t have to spend a fortune on these events—from using online travel discounts to dressing up an existing outfit with new accessories, there are ways to save money and stay within your budget.